Fontenoy, Antoing

-Fontenoy (/fr/) is a village in the Belgian municipality of Antoing, Hainaut Province.
+Fontenoy (/fr/, fong't-n'wah) is a village in the Belgian municipality of Antoing, Hainaut Province.
 It is known for the 1745 Battle of Fontenoy and for its beet sugar factory.

 History

 Fontenoy was mentioned as 'Fontineto' in 1189.
-It was part of the barony oof Antoing, which depended on Leuze.
+It was part of the barony of Antoing, which depended on Leuze.
 In 1669 it was conquered by France, but returned to the Spanish Netherlands in 1678.
 In 1697 Fontenoy again became French, due to the Peace of Ryswick.
 In 1713 it was again returned to the Southern Netherlands.

 On 11 May 1745 the major Battle of Fontenoy was fought near the village.
 It opened the way for the temporary occupation of the Austrian Netherlands by France.
 In 1992, during the construction of a new sugar factory on the battlefield, 60 skeletons were found.
 These had been buried in three layers on top of each other, and showed bullet holes.
 It was reported to be the first time that buried victims of the battle were found.

 Until 1977, Fontenoy was a separate municipality.
 Its independence was ended by the Fusion of the Belgian municipalities, after which it became part of Antoing municipality.